Botler-Dev/Botler/docs/Development/Modules/Megalog/Architecture.md

 !!! attention
     In the database, the actual subscriptions are mapped with the Megalog event type names meaning these should not be changed after deployment.
 Though in case they need to be changed the database data can also be updated via migrations.

+## Ignore Manager

+The `MegalogIgnoreManager` manages a list of ignored channels.
+All client events related to these ignored channels get automatically dropped before reaching the event type processors.
+The ignore checks are kept fast by a synchronized cache.

 ## Audit-Log Matcher